feluxe/very-hungry-pi/README.md

 I'm happy to announce Version 2 (beta) of *vhpi*.
 It's an entire rewrite.
 There is a `vhpi` package now on [pypi](https://pypi.python.org/pypi/vhpi) and a simple command line interface to run *vhpi* more conveniently.
 See CHANGELOG.md for more info.
 There are some minor breaking Changes in the config.
-The most important thing to notice, if you upgrade from v1 to v2, is that the snapshot directories have a new naming conventions. `monthly.1` would now be `2017-10-11__02:07:03__monthly.1`.
-The timestamp is the moment the backup finished.
-If you want to keep your snapshots, you should adjust their names accordingly.
+The most important thing to notice, if you upgrade from v1 to v2, is that the snapshot directories have a new naming convention. `monthly.1` would now be `2017-10-11__02:07:03__monthly.1`.
+The timestamp tells you when the backup was finished.
+If you want to use your current snapshots with v2, you should adjust their names accordingly.

 ## Contents
 * [Description](#description)